- Lower Division Courses: General Chemistry with laboratory, Organic Chemistry with laboratory, Calculus, Physics.

 - Three recommendation letters

-- Enrollment in both Mol Bio 221L and either Mol Bio 224L or the stem cell laboratory (stem cell emphasis) during the spring quarter of the first year is mandatory.
+- Enrollment in both Mol Bio 221L during spring quarter of the first year is mandatory.

 - Three electives are required.